 Within each of these categories, there are different types of responses that you need to set up for varying scenarios.

-I. Auto responses for people who sign up for a list
+I. Text message autoresponders for people who sign up for a list

 Prospects sign up for your messaging list by sending in a keyword.